Agostino Tassi

 Agostino Tassi (born Agostino Buonamici; bapt.
 3 August 1578 – January 1644) was an Italian landscape and seascape painter who was convicted of raping Artemisia Gentileschi in 1612.

+Early life and name

-Because he aspired to nobility he modified the details of his early life.
-Though he was born in Perugia he claimed to have been born in Rome.
+Because he aspired to nobility, he modified the details of his early life.
+Though he was born in Perugia, he claimed to have been born in Rome.
 His family name was Buonamici, but Agostino adopted the surname Tassi to give substance to his story that he was adopted by the Marchese Tassi.
 He was actually the son of a furrier named Domenico.